blog

 When I first read that poem in high school, I understood it immediately and empathetically just from that second stanza alone.
 The farm, our farm was magic, my grandparents exceptionally common-folk and commonly exceptional human beings.
 Going to the farm was an adventure for my sisters and me.
 During what seemed like interminably long drives from our home to the farm, my older sister and I tried to out-search each other for the clue we were almost there – the red barn at the southeast junction of Highway 3 and the Turkey Point Road.
 Once sited, it meant we were mere minutes away.
 Looking back today, from a place of privilege and abundance, the farm was basic and yet, though we may not have had everything we wanted, we certainly had everything we needed.

 There was no running water; two metal pumps in the kitchen had to be primed with a glass of water, replenished for each subsequent prime, and then pumped to produce water.
-Warm water came from the cistern on the wood stove, and the latter was the only cooking appliance.
+Warm water came from a pot suspended above the stove always ready to be dipped into the cistern (its aqueous content too had to be replenished regularly from the pumps) on the wood stove, and the latter was the only cooking appliance.
 The toilet was either a chamber-pot under our beds for night use or the two-seater outhouse about 40 feet from the east side of the wood-shed.
 Beside and a few feet away from the outhouse and mirroring its structure in size was another shed where ashes from the stove were dumped and then used for soil enrichment, rose-bush growth, and I think for making candles.
 And the wood-shed had to be stocked with logs brought in from the adjacent small woodlands via the sled depicted in the image at the top of this blog.
 One of my jobs was stock-piling split-logs in the woodbox beside the stove, a daily chore that was just natural, part of the farm-mystique; the technique was to load as many logs as possible onto one bent arm, hold the top-most log with the other hand and then, climbing the precarious steps, to open the screen door into the kitchen without dropping any logs.
 Two large, round metal tubs and a wash-board were used for doing laundry; one of those containers served as bath-tub, set up in the middle of the kitchen on bath-night, always Saturday.

 My grandmother was the epicentre of the farm.
 Affable, loving, kind, and extremely hard-working, it was she who made the meals, took care of my family and often my cousins for days, sometimes weeks at a time.
 In the summers, our most frequent visiting season, she tended the two huge gardens – one a flower garden planted with multi-coloured gladiolas or “glads,” as she called them, and a phalanx of other flowers which she sold to all kinds of people who just seemed to show up to buy them.
 The other garden was for fruits and vegetables.
 We picked strawberries for meals, served coated in sugar for desserts in a large glass bowl.
 And raspberries grew in cultivated bushes along the fence adjacent to the garden.
 Vegetables were harvested in what I now assume were large quantities; we carried bushel baskets of carrots, potatoes, turnips, and other “winter” vegetables into the kitchen to the adjacent pantry.
-In the latter room, on the floor near the far end, was a trap-door which, once-opened by propping it sideways perpendicular to the wall, lead to a dugout basement called the root cellar.
+In the latter room, on the floor near the far end, was a kind of trap-door, a full door, flat on the floor which, once-opened by lifting and propping it sideways perpendicular to the wall, lead to a dugout basement called the root cellar.
 In that dark, unheated, and kind of dank, muddy-smelling room, rectangular bins, angled downward back-to-front for easy access, were filled with the vegetables picked from the garden and kept stored for winter meals.
 All meals were prepared on Gram’s cast-iron stove – pictured below – constantly wood-fired (the wood stored in the wood-box to the right of the stove, replenished by grandchildren daily from the wood-shed) warmed water in the cistern on the right hand side.
 I cannot begin to imagine how much work it was for Gram to cook all meals on that stove, with no temperature gauge, do laundry (see the clothes’ rack and stacked, folded clothes behind her), prepare baths for us…no running water, amazing!
-Well do I remember the patterned plate (lower left corner) and in my perception, the sumptuous meals we so enjoyed on that tableware.
+In the summer, several streamers of sticky fly-paper hung from the kitchen ceiling to capture flies – imagine those yellow strips coated with dead flies…all normal to us.
+And well do I remember the patterned plate (lower left corner) and in my perception, the sumptuous meals we so enjoyed on that tableware.

-Gram made us popsicles from Freshie or Kool-Aid poured into ice-cube trays; once semi-frozen, she stuck a toothpick in each cube to be used as a holding stick when finally frozen; if she forgot to do the toothpicks, we used waxed paper to cradle the icy treats.
+Gram made us popsicles from Freshie or Kool-Aid poured into ice-cube trays; once semi-frozen, she stuck a toothpick in each cube to be used as a holding stick when finally frozen; if she forgot to do the toothpicks or remembered too late to insert them into the solid cubes, we used waxed paper to cradle the icy treats.
 Feral cats drank from grey-blotched, metal pie-pans of milk she left in the woodshed when she went out in the morning to feed those critters as well as to deliver bread-crumbs to the birds that she hailed with “here chicka-dee-dee-dee.”
 My grandmother’s husband, the man I called and knew until my teens as my grandfather, was Bruce Card.
-My genetic grandfather was killed in World War One.
+My genetic grandfather was killed in World War One – see more info about Lorance Thomas Morrow in my Re-membered blog.
 I didn’t make the connection that Bruce’s last name was not the same as ours; it likely never crossed my mind.
 We knew him by no other name than as ‘Stinky,’ not Grandpa or anything else, just Stinky and I know not the origin of that term of endearment.
 Stinky is the man at the far left of the woodcutter-sled image atop this blog.
 The sled itself was horse-drawn, by Dolly and Queen, the only barn-stable residents I recall.
 My father is the man in the centre and my Great-Uncle Louis, Gram’s brother is the other adult.
 I am the boy on the far right and the other 3 children are my first cousins.
 The dog, beloved among us, is Nipper (who slept always at the back of the stove).
 Below are Gram and Grandpa, perhaps on their wedding day…

 A carpenter by trade, Stinky was a gentle man who spent endless hours with his grandchildren.
 We went with him in the early mornings when he taught us how to fetch eggs from under hens in the squawking chicken coop.
 Always clad in overalls, usually shod in high-cut leather bedroom slippers, and almost always smoking a self-rolled cigarette, I remember his calloused hands, some of his fingers bearing yellowed, hardened corns, likely from the pressure of constantly working with his hands.
-In the garage were his trade tools, hand-saws, hammers, folding wooden tape-measures riveted at various joints to extend or retract the length, screwdrivers, all manner of open tobacco-tins used to hold various sizes of nails, and scraps of wood and sawdust everywhere.
-His truck, a black Model T Ford, if memory serves, had crafted wooden boxes affixed to its sides, presumably for carrying his tools when he was contracted to build barns or tobacco kilns.
+In the garage were his trade tools, hand-saws, hammers, folding wooden tape-measures riveted at various joints to extend or retract the length, screwdrivers, all manner of open tobacco-tins used to hold various sizes of nails or screws, and scraps of wood and sawdust everywhere.
+The garage had a Yale lock on it as did the newer garage at the back of the property; both locks were winter-protected, each with a piece of leather or rubber affixed to the door overhanging each lock.
+Stinky’s truck, a black Model T Ford, if memory serves, had self-crafted wooden boxes affixed to its sides, presumably for carrying his tools when he was contracted to build barns or tobacco kilns.
 He designed, fabricated, and colourfully painted small, decorative windmills shaped like cartoon characters or flowers and sold them to the same farm visitors as came for the ‘glads.’
 And he took us for coveted rides on his Allis-Chalmers, orange tractor that had to be started – its engine “turned over” – with a hand-crank at the front of the machine, as ‘we’ ploughed or tilled the gardens or took bales of hay to the horses.
 Sometimes he even let us drive the tractor by holding the steering-wheel knob.

-If we were really good, my cousin and I got to go to Uncle Louis (my Gram’s brother) and Aunt Odetta’s – I can still taste her home-made, caramel fudge – house in nearby Tillsonburg.
+If we were really good, my cousin and I got to go to Uncle Louis (my Gram’s brother, picture on the sled at the top of this blog) and Aunt Odetta’s – I can still taste her home-made, caramel fudge – house in nearby Tillsonburg.
 Aside from the candy, the allure was to get up very early in the morning to accompany Uncle Louis on his bread route, delivering loaves and buns for Lewis Bakeries to homes and small stores in the area.
 Though not my uncle’s truck – his was dark green with a Lewis bread log – this is pretty close to its 1950s vintage:

-And there were special nights spent sleeping outside in make-shift tents of blankets thrown over one clothesline and anchored by rocks to make an upside down V-shape; distinctly I recollect lying prone in front of our tent, head held in my hands, staring at one of the three lightning rods – back-lighted by a full moon – atop the farm-house.
-And I swang pendulum-like on the huge farm-style gate at the front of the driveway waiting for letters to arrive from my dad.
+And there were special nights spent sleeping outside in make-shift tents of blankets thrown over one of the 3 lower clotheslines – located east of the woodshed, behind the vegetable garden – and anchored by rocks to make an upside down V-shape; distinctly I recollect lying prone in front of our tent, head held in my hands, staring at one of the three lightning rods – back-lighted by a full moon – atop the farm-house.
+And I swung on the tree-swing near the front or west side of the farm or, pendulum-like, standing on the bottom frame-bar of the huge metal farm-style gate that spanned the front of the driveway waiting for letters to arrive from my dad.
 On adventurous days, Gram would drive us in her Plymouth, equipped with a 3-speed, steering column-mounted gear shift with which she seemed to struggle in clutching, often muttering her favourite phrase of disgruntlement, “oh, sugar-tit!”
-We would visit her friend’s house where front and back doors were left wide open to allow her goats to roam freely through her home, or, Gram would take us into Simcoe, perhaps for supplies and always for ice cream at Caswell’s dairy store before the trip home.
+We would visit her friend’s house where front and back doors were left wide open to allow her goats to roam freely through her home, or, Gram would take us into Simcoe, perhaps for grocery supplies and always for ice cream at Caswell’s dairy store before the trip home.
 Why is it that decades later, I still know the farm phone number, 426-4504?

 Very likely, I and we were naughty or there were rainy days or interminably hot summers at the farm, but not imprinted on my mind’s eye.
 Sadly still, I remember watching Nipper, in failing health, be put down by a rifle by one of my uncles.
 And yet, and always, I tumble home, time and again to the wonder of that black and white farm, my Fern Hill, my grandparents, and a childhood of splendour in the country.